Level One - Lesson 13

 Best of three matches are played at all competitive tier events, and sometimes at casual tier events, depending on a store’s needs.
 Players play games until one player has won two games, and that player is the winner of the match.
 If a game is a draw, it does not advance either player’s wins.
 Players have 55 minutes for the match, and 75 minutes if the match is during a top cut.

 When time is called, if players are still in a game, they finish the current round, including both the action phase and regroup phase, then play one more action phase, at which point the game will end, if it does not end before then.
-In single game matches, the game is a draw, which results in neither player receiving a match win for the round.
+In single-game matches, the game is a draw, which results in neither player receiving a match win for the round.
 In a best-of-three match, the player with the most game wins wins the match.
-If players have an equal number of game wins, the match is a draw and neither player receives a match win.
+If players have an equal number of game wins, the match is a draw, and neither player receives a match win.

 Tournament Play

 The method of distributing the cards into several facedown, equal-sized piles is not a method of randomization.
 Because it is sequential, after a specific number of distributions, it is very possible to deterministically know the location of specific cards.
-This is something called “pile shuffling”, but is more accurately described as pile counting.
+This is sometimes called “pile shuffling”, but is more accurately described as pile counting.
 A pile count is allowed for a player to verify that they have the correct number of cards, but does not count as randomization.

 This section also mentions tiebreakers (and an early section covers rankings and standings).
 You can dive into the math of these, but the tournament software generally handles these calculations.
 It’s not your responsibility to help players with tournament math if they’re trying to figure out what record they need for a certain threshold - and I’d generally recommend not giving advice to players about what record they need.
 If you’re wrong and a player drops early because of your advice, that will result in a frustrated player.